nurture-tech/unity-mcp-server/CONTRIBUTING.md

 ## Getting Started

-To develop locally, fork the NUPS repository and clone it in your local machine.
+To develop locally, fork the Union repository and clone it in your local machine.
 The Unity MCP Server repo is a monorepo with several packages inside the `packages` directory:

 `node-runner`: A nodejs script which automatically installs the Unity package in the project and then runs it - sanitizing the stdout.